hzdg/django-periodically/README.markdown

 ### Defining and Scheduling Tasks

-Periodically gives you a few ways to define periodic tasks.
+Periodically gives you a few ways to schedule periodic tasks.
 The easiest is to use the included decorators:

     from periodically.decorators import *